Georgakopoulos-Soares-lab/non-bdna-class/windows/README.md

 # WSL Installation

+The Windows Subsystem for Linux (WSL) allows us to install a Linux distribution (such as Ubuntu, Kali, etc.) and use Linux applications and utilities, Bash command line tools directly from Windows.

 First, let's check your windows version.

-Follow the instructions below:
+Follow the instructions below to determine your windows version.
+Why is this important?
+Many important features come out of the box with Windows 11, whereas with Windows 10 we need to struggle more.

 - Step 1: Press `Windows + R`
 - Step 2: `winver`
 - Step 3: `Press Enter`

-If you see Windows 11, please proceed below otherwise contact us.
+If you see Windows 10, please contact us.

 Before we proceed with WSL installation, we need to make sure virtualization is enabled on your computer.

 - Step 1: `Windows + R`
-- Enter: `taskmgr`
+- Step 2: Enter: `taskmgr`
-- Go to the Performance tab.
+- Step 3: Go to the Performance tab.
-- Click on the CPU tab.
+- Step 4: Click on the CPU tab.

 Notice below there's a "Virtualization" field.
-If it's enable you can proceed below.
+If it's enabled you can proceed below.

 ## WSL Installation